- Chart

 Growth Trajectory and Initiatives

-Recent Initiatives: Recent initiatives often include portfolio optimization, strategic partnerships, and efforts to improve occupancy rates and operator performance.
+Recent Initiatives: Recent initiatives include efforts to improve occupancy rates in senior housing, reduce operating expenses, and explore strategic acquisitions.

 Summary